Harnessing the Ground’s Energy: A Geothermal System at Taliesin

 Frank Lloyd Wright Foundation | Sep 27, 2018

-This summer, the Frank Lloyd Wright Foundation and Taliesin Preservation, Inc. preservation teams, with the help of Wisconsin geothermal loop contractor G.O.
+A few summers ago, the Frank Lloyd Wright Foundation and Taliesin Preservation, Inc. preservation teams, with the help of Wisconsin geothermal loop contractor G.O.
 Loop, completed the installation of a geothermal heating and cooling system to serve the residence wing of Taliesin.

 This project supports our goal to not only preserve the historic integrity of Frank Lloyd Wright’s homes, but ensure maintenance practices and outcomes are more sustainable.